Matty-PW/focus-extension/README.md

 ## How it works

-- Turn on Focus Mode and set a passphrase in the popup.
+- Turn on Focus Mode and set a focus phrase in the popup.
 - Every time you switch to a different tab, a full-screen overlay appears asking you to retype the phrase.
 - Typing it correctly disables Focus Mode and dismisses the overlay.
 - You can allowlist specific sites (e.g. docs, revision tools) so they never trigger the overlay.